Tamariki Tipu

 Our Goals

 Schools are overloaded and need support to speak to the issues tamariki are facing.
 Our younger tamariki also need support to develop their own resilience and hauora.
-We will focus on our goals using an analogy of tree roots and addressing needs of the roots, rather than tackling the effects on the branches.

 • We get to know our young people and their needs, supporting their unique strengths and understanding who they are, where they come from, and where they hope to go with their lives.
 We understand their family and community, actively journeying with them in their “village” and offering our supportive voice to their lives.